-Other than a few exceptions, such as kids-wear, most of Aarong's products are handcrafted using the finest natural fibres.
-The subtle variations in their colour, texture and finishing are the signature of the human hand.
-Creating each product is a lengthy process rooted in the crafts-based traditions of hand spinning, dying, weaving, wood-block printing and embroidery, each with its own regional specialty and character.
+Other than few exceptions such as Kids wear, most of Aarong's products are handcrafted using the finest natural fibers.
+The subtle variations in color, texture and finishing are the signature of the human hand.
+Creating each product is a lengthy process rooted in the crafts-based traditions of hand spinning, dying, weaving, wood block printing and embroidery, each with its own regional specialty and character.

-We use both vegetable and commercial dyes to minimize our impact on the environment while striving for the best colour properties.
-Many of our artisans use AZO-free dyes.
+We use both vegetable dyes and commercial dyes with the goal of minimizing our impact on the environment while striving for the best color properties.
+Many of our artisans use AZO free dyes.

 Caring for Aarong products